 No. However, the filing requirements in Israel are on a yearly basis.
-Therefore, if the assignee repatriate to his/her home country during the tax year, there might be an obligation, in some cases, to file a report to the Israeli tax authorities regarding income while resident in Israel.
+Therefore, if the assignee repatriate to their home country/territory during the tax year, there might be an obligation, in some cases, to file a report to the Israeli tax authorities regarding income while resident in Israel.

-Do the taxation authorities in Israel adopt the economic employer approach1 to interpreting Article 15 of the OECD treaty?
-If no, are the taxation authorities in Israel considering the adoption of this interpretation of economic employer in the future?1
+Do the taxation authorities in Israel adopt the economic employer approach to interpreting Article 15 of the Organisation for Economic Co-operation and Development (OECD) treaty?
+If no, are the taxation authorities in Israel considering the adoption of this interpretation of economic employer in the future?
+1

 There is no official position of the Israeli tax authorities regarding the subject.
 However, in practice the economic employer approach may be applied by the Israeli tax authorities when determining application of treaty benefits.